AI and the Fear of Being Human

 “They would lay me down, dressed to the finest.
 In my palms would sit my transcribed note, where I shall guard it even in death.
 In the bed I died for Lancelot’s love, they would place in a boat decked like the Queens, and send me with the flood up the great river to Camelot, where I would arrive at the Palace doors..."

-Twin Peaks Breaking Through the Shadows of Evil
+Twin Peaks and the Shadows of Evil

 An essay...12/12/2024